jplsek/Basic-CMS-Project/README.md

 3. Switch to sqlite?

 ## Bugs
-1. All of the $footer's decided to not follow the rules in functions.php in add/edit/delete.php
+1. All of the $footer's decided to not follow the rules in footer.php(>headcontent.php>settings.php) in add/edit/delete.php

 If you find bugs, you can message me if you want to.